-We can help you understand the benefits of a Private Trust Company and whether it is the right planning solution for you.
+We can help you understand the benefits of Private Trust Companies and whether it is the right planning solution for you.

 We are seeing a growing trend in the use of private trust company structures by clients and their advisers who are seeking to maintain flexibility and mitigate against loss of control.

-Growth has been evidenced within Hawksford with a number of new private trust company structures being established over the past two years and several enquiries relating to the migration of structures from British Virgin Islands (BVI) or Cayman Islands to Jersey.
+Growth has been evidenced within Hawksford with a number of new private trust companies being established over the past two years and several enquiries relating to the migration of structures from British Virgin Islands (BVI) or Cayman Islands to Jersey.

 Hawksford was recently approached by an adviser acting on behalf of a Middle Eastern family who had an existing fiduciary structure administered through the BVI.
 The structure held assets, including real estate, land, investment portfolios and works of art.

 While the existing structure was ‘fit for purpose’, the client wanted to take advantage of Jersey’s regulatory environment and excellent infrastructure.